plating, anodizing, & finishing Q&As since 1989

 - Temecula, California

 Q. I recently purchased a new stainless steel refrigerator and accidentally scratched the surface.
-I was able to buff-out the scratches with a rubbing compound, but now unfortunately I am left with another problem.
+I was able to buff-out the scratches with a rubbing compound [on eBay or Amazon affil link], but now unfortunately I am left with another problem.
 There are dark blotches where the rubbing compound was applied and I'm not sure how to come up with a solution.
 I called the manufacturer to see about buying a new door panel, but they said I would have to purchase a new door, and that would cost-- well let's just say I could buy a new refrigerator for that price.

-Thanks for any help or suggestions!Roxanne H [last name deleted for privacy by Editor]
+Thanks for any help or suggestions!Roxanne H [last name deleted due to age of posting]

 homeowner - Grand Rapids, Michigan

 Q. My four year old daughter just scratched my new Kenmore side by side refrigerator with a picture frame magnet.
 The scratch does go with the grain but appears to be very deep, appearing to be a white color.
 Of course, the scratch sticks out like sore thumb and would take a large "I'm Sorry" picture drawn by the culprit to hide it.
 I am reading all about the sponges and polishes and wonder if any of these would even work for such a deep scratch.
-Please help!Jenny A [last name deleted for privacy by Editor]
+Please help!Jenny A [last name deleted due to age of posting]

 Home owner - Gibson City, Illinois

-A. Scratch Away Sink Repair Kit [linked by editor to product info at Amazon] removes scratches and damage caused by utensils, pots and pans, non-woven cleaners and steel wool.
+A. Sink Restore [an error occurred while processing this directive] removes scratches and damage caused by utensils, pots and pans, non-woven cleaners and steel wool.
 Damage is removed, not filled in.
 Leaves sinks with an attractive, uniform finish that holds up much longer than anything on today's market.Dan Lombardi

 - Alden, New York

-Q. My NEW side by side stainless steel refrigerator/freezer is scratched in two area's by granite installer (and of course..they will not do anything) we need help to repair..without the high cost replacing the door..
+Q. My NEW side by side stainless steel refrigerator/freezer is scratched in two area's by granite installer (and of course..they will not do anything) we need help to repair ... without the high cost of replacing the door..